Apparent cyberattack on Israel disables government websites | DW | 14.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Israeli media reports several Israeli government websites are down in a cyberattack.
-The ministries of health, interior and justice in Israel all suffered outages.
+Israeli media report that several government websites are down following a cyberattack.
+The Health, Interior and Justice ministries in Israel have all suffered outages.

-Israeli media reported on Monday that a large-scale cyberattack took down numerous Israeli government websites.
+Israeli media reported on Monday that a large-scale cyberattack took down numerous government websites.

-The Israeli defense ministry told public broadcaster KAN TV that a cyberattack against the Israeli government was likely the reason that government websites crashed.
+The Defense Ministry told public broadcaster KAN TV that a cyberattack against the Israeli government was likely the reason that government websites crashed.

 Jerusalem Post reported that an allegedly Iranian-affiliated hacker group had claimed responsibility for the apparent attack.
 The ministries of health, interior and justice as well as the prime minister's office were all at least briefly down Monday.